bwRavencl/ControllerBuddy-Pages/index.md

         All axes and buttons that do not have a different actions assigned by the currently active mode retain the actions of the mode one level below.
   - title: What does a basic profile look like?
     content: |
-        Usually you will want to create an individual profile for each simulator and in many cases for each aircraft simulated.
+        Typically, you will want to create a unique profile for each simulator, and in many cases, for each aircraft simulated.
 However, most profiles will have a common base, which may look like this:

         - For the **primary controls**, the basic idea behind the control scheme is based on the way radio-controlled aircraft are steered with a radio transmitter:
         - The right stick controls pitch and roll, just like a typical joystick.
-        - The left stick's vertical axis is mapped to a relative vJoy axis that controls the throttle, while the horizontal axis of the stick controls the yaw.
+        - The vertical axis of the left stick is mapped to a relative vJoy axis that controls the throttle, while the horizontal axis controls the yaw.

-        Due to the small range of a gamepad's physical axes, you will want to configure at least a small dead zone and some expo (i.e. *curves*) in-game for the vJoy axes that control pitch, yaw and roll.
+        Due to the small range of a gamepad's physical axes, you will want to configure at least a small dead zone and some expo (i.e. *curves*) in-game for the vJoy axes that control pitch, yaw, and roll.
-        Note that the right stick should never be mapped to anything else in other modes, as control of the pitch and roll of the aircraft is essential in all situations, but the left stick can be reused for other functions in other modes, as throttle and yaw control is not usually required at all times.
+        Note that the right stick should never be mapped to anything else in other modes, as controlling the pitch and roll of the aircraft is essential in all situations, but the left stick can be reused for other functions in other modes, as throttle and yaw control is not usually needed all the time.

         - **Secondary controls**, such as flaps, landing gear and air brake can be mapped to the D-Pad.
-        Note that the gear mapped to the lower part of the D-Pad, sice it is physically located on the lower side of the aircraft, while the air brake is usually located on-top of the fuselage or wings and is therefore mapped to the upper part of the D-Pad.
-Following this logic, it only makes sense to use the horizontal segement of the D-Pad for the flaps.
-Mapping the controls in such a way makes profiles a lot more intuitive and natural to use.
+        Note that the gear is mapped to the down button of the D-Pad because it is physically located on the bottom of the aircraft, while the air brake is usually located on-top of the fuselage or wings and is therefore mapped to the up button.
+Following this logic, it only makes sense to use the horizontal section of the D-Pad for the flaps.
+Mapping the controls in such a way makes profiles much more intuitive and natural to use.

         - **Looking around** is done by pressing and holding the right shoulder button to activate *Look Mode*:
-        - In *Look Mode* the left stick controls the view and is used for looking around.
+        - In *Look Mode*, the left stick controls the view and is used to look around.
 You will normally want to use two relative vJoy axes for mapping these controls.
         - The D-Pad shifts the head up and down and left and right.
         - The Y and A buttons shift the head forward and backward.
         - Pressing the right stick down zooms the view in, pressing the left stick down zooms out.